 He has already bottled three 2011s: Krettnacher Altenberg Riesling Spätlese trocken, Niedermenniger Herrenberg Riesling Spätlese feinherb “Fuder 3” (AP Nr.
 2)—from the foot of the slope and with about 15 grams of residual sugar (RS)—and Krettnacher Euchariusberg Riesling Auslese.
 The Altenberg Spätlese trocken is classic Falkenstein.
 In 2011, this section of Altenberg was bottled first with the AP Nr.
 1. Erich has another dry-fermented Altenberg that’s in Fuder.
 It’s somewhat softer, if you can say that about Falkenstein.
 (As of November 2012, a third cask has yet to be bottled.
 It’s lighter in style.
 He also bottled a very good Altenberg Riesling Spätlese feinherb.)
 In addition, he has a drier Herrenberg Spätlese feinherb still in cask.
 The Auslese from Euchariusberg (in the 19th century often spelled Euchariusberger) had perfect gold-yellow grapes harvested just before noble rot set in and has 50 grams of sugar per liter with 10.7 per mil acidity.
 “Euchariusberg,” Erich’s son Johannes says, “is ideal for Auslese.”
 Before the high-sugar levels in the 1999 vintage, most of Falkenstein’s Saar Rieslings fermented bone dry.

 The 2011 Niedermenniger Sonnenberg Riesling Spätlese trocken, which is in Fuder, has about 3 grams of sugar.
-The grapes were harvested at 90° Oechsle from a parcel of 80-year-old vines called “Muny,” purchased some six years ago.
+The grapes were harvested at 90° Oechsle from a parcel of 80-year-old vines called “Muny,” purchased from an old grape grower some six years ago.
 Also in cask is the 2011 Niedermenniger Herrenberg Riesling Spätlese trocken designated “Arthuro.”
 This has more schmelz, or glaze, and about 10 grams of sugar per liter.
 As with the 2010 vintage, the 2011 Falkensteiner Hofberg Riesling Auslese has a distinct grassy, herbal note.
 It’s gulpable.
 The flintstone in the slate soil of Hofberg seems to impart this flavor.
 Johannes aged the 2010 Hofberg Riesling Auslese in a separate cellar and bottled it in an antique-green, 35-centimeter Schlegelflasche topped with a screw cap.
 The 2011 was vinified in the main cellar and has the old, standard look in the shorter massongrün bottle with a natural cork closure.
 Their plot of old vines (0.30 ha) in Hofberg is located on a knoll below and to the right of the cellar.